-For those who do dedicate their lives to music, many become international stars: our list of former members includes Sir Simon Rattle, NYO percussionist, now Chief Conductor and Artistic Director of the Berlin Philharmonic ; Judith Weir, NYO oboist, now composer, and Sir Mark Elder, NYO bassoonist, now the Music Director of the Hallé.
-Awarding the Queen’s Medal for Music to NYO in 2012, Sir Peter Maxwell Davies noted: “When you conduct any orchestra, its quality is always enhanced by a core of former NYO members and their positive influence, not only in Britain but throughout the world.”
+For those who do dedicate their lives to music, many become international stars: our list of former musicians includes Sir Simon Rattle, NYO percussionist, now Music Director of the London Symphony Orchestra; Judith Weir, NYO oboist, now composer, and Sir Mark Elder, NYO bassoonist, now the Music Director of the Hallé.
+Awarding the Queen’s Medal for Music to NYO in 2012, Sir Peter Maxwell Davies noted: “When you conduct any orchestra, its quality is always enhanced by a core of former NYO musicians and their positive influence, not only in Britain but throughout the world.”

 Most recent examples of NYO’s impact as a seedbed of artistic excellence include the formative role that our ensemble experience has played in the development and career progression of our Principal Trumpet Players from NYO 2009 and 2010, named Assistant Conductor of the Hallé and Principal Trumpet of the Philharmonia respectively, both at just 20 years old.
 For a long time the production of music leaders has been a side-effect of NYO activity.
 Today, NYO recognises that it is one of our most valuable functions.
 We actively seek to build on this effect, to increase our positive impact.